Lajos Kassák: As a visual artist

 During his young days, Kassák was rarely recognized as an avant-garde artist even though he was well appraised and honoured as a writer.
-It was not until his last years during the international recognition of the merit of Eastern European avant-garde art that Kassák’s artistic works began to be exhibited in Western European spaces and some of his pieces even gained traction amongst the artistic audience in those territories.
-Although most people know Kassák as a literary virtuoso whose involvement in founding several social and critically-enthused journals gained the attention of the public, he is also a painter with some interesting artworks to his credit/name.
-Kassák’s visual explorations were born out of the need to communicate his message(s) through whatever available means of communication there is; knowing that the visual language is advantaged in its own right to publicize socially-conscious themes, he exploratively delved into the visual art in all its ramifications.
+It was not until his last years during the international recognition of the merit of Eastern European avant-garde art that Kassák's artistic works began to be exhibited in Western European spaces and some of his pieces even gained traction amongst the artistic audience in those territories.
+Although most people know Kassák as a literary virtuoso whose involvement in founding several social and critically enthused journals gained the attention of the public, he is also a painter with some interesting artworks to his credit/name.
+Kassák's visual explorations were born out of the need to communicate his message(s) through whatever available means of communication there is; knowing that the visual language is advantaged in its own right to publicize socially-conscious themes, he exploratively delved into the visual art in all its ramifications.
 He took to the constructivist aesthetics; painting geometry into meaning and carving a manifesto out of lines and shapes made from colours.
-One of the artworks for which he came to be known is titled Dynamic Construction which was created between 1922 to 1924.
+One of the artworks for which he came to be known is titled Dynamic Construction which was created between 1922 and 1924.
 Aside from constructivist painting, Kassák was very immersed in photographic works, especially the socially conscious brand of photography and it was with this help that a monumental socio photographic exhibition was held which was then followed by a published book titled From Our Lives.
 His interest in photography launched him into creating photomontages in which he collages several pictures drawn from a theme to visually aestheticize the sociocultural causes that were paramountly upheld by workers in the Munka Circle.